-Not all assistance received by an applicant may be considered as having been available to the applicant; therefore, there are types of assistance received by an applicant which will not constitute a duplication of benefits for housing rehabilitation or reconstruction.
-The Program will allow for reductions to assistance totals if the applicant can prove that the use, or control, of the funds meets certain criteria.
+Not all assistance received by an applicant may be considered as having been available to the applicant; therefore, there are types of assistance received by an applicant which will not constitute a DOB for housing rehabilitation, reconstruction or new construction.
+The Program will allow for reductions to assistance totals if the applicant can prove that the use, or control, of the funds was not available to them.
 Such permissible expense types may include, but are not limited to the following:

-- Eligible Repairs
+- Eligible Repairs to the primary residence;

-- Forced Mortgage Payoff
+- Forced Mortgage Payoff;

-- Legal Fees
+- Legal Fees;

+- Vandalism;

-- Contractor Fraud
+- Contractor Fraud; or

-- Temporary Living Expenses
+- Temporary Living Expenses.